Menu

 This is how we organised our Queen Charlotte Track hike:

-• Organised water taxi transfers from/to Picton with Cougar Line (Round Trip Track Pass) that included daily luggage transfers; caught the first water taxi to Ship Cove at 8am on Day 1 and back from Anakiwa around 3:30pm on Day 5
+• Organised water taxi transfers from/to Picton with Cougar Line (Round Trip Track Pass).
+This included daily luggage transfers, catching the 8am water taxi to Ship Cove on Day 1 and returning from Anakiwa around 3:30pm on Day 5.

 I generally chose the most basic private room type.
 We could have stayed in dorms too but unless it’s a hiking hut, I’m a bit over dorms and will choose a private room every time.